What is Kombucha?

 Here is a video from Dr. Axe that sums up the benefits of Kombucha very well!

-Negative side effects of Kombucha
+Kombucha side effects

 Now, it is important to remember that every human is different.
 Everybody has different sensibilities to certain nutrients.
 There is no guaranty if the benefits of Kombucha will affect each and every person in the same way.
-Some will see stronger effects and other will not even see any results at all.
+Some will see stronger effects and others will not even see any results at all.

 Kombucha side effects could include stomach problems.
 It is important to be careful when making Kombucha Tea at home.
 The drink can ferment for too long.
 It is also possible for Kombucha to be contaminated when not made in a germ-free environment.